openhab/openhab-docs/installation/linux.md

 sudo apt-get upgrade
 ```

+**Edit:** As of 01.09.2016, the following described problem and workaround are **outdated**.
+openHAB snapshots are now upgraded by the above commands, just like any other linux package.

+Snapshot builds are not provided as distinguishable versioned releases.
+As such, apt does not detect the new snapshot as a possible upgrade.
 Execute this additional command if you are working with the latest snapshot from CloudBees (every few weeks should suffice):

 ```shell